apache/aurora/docs/development/scheduler.md

 downloads:

 1. Install Gradle following the instructions on the [Gradle web site](http://gradle.org)
-2. From the root directory of the Apache Aurora project generate the gradle wrapper by running:
+2. From the root directory of the Apache Aurora project generate the Gradle wrapper by running:

     gradle wrapper